The TicketSellers or Eventbrite?

 The TicketSellers is a full service ticket agent.

 What's the difference?

-With a self-service ticketing platform the clue is in the name – you have to do all the work yourself.
+With self-service festival ticket selling sites, the clue is in the name – you have to do all the work yourself.

 For some events this is perfectly acceptable and may actually be what you’re looking for.
 Of course, you can use The TicketSellers platform yourself too but we have so much more to offer.

-There are many other self-service ticketing platforms out there along with Eventbrite and they are all pretty much the same.
+There are many other self-service festival ticket selling sites out there along with Eventbrite and they are all pretty much the same.
 The main differentiating factor is pricing which has become a race to the bottom in recent years.